 And who can blame him, it looks like a lot of fun, especially when you come to realize he does all his own stunts – and even broke his foot jumping between buildings in Mission Impossible 6 in London a few years ago!

-And if you pay close attention during the action packed series of Mission Impossible franchise, you may notice that in many of the first movies Tom Cruise wore a few different Casio watches.
+And if you pay close attention during the action-packed series of the Mission Impossible franchise, you may notice that in many of the first movies Tom Cruise wore a few different Casio watches.

 Casio G-Shock MTG-910D in Mission Impossible III (2006)

-In many ways it is not the most spectacular of Casio G-Shocks, but given it is meant to be worn by Ethan Hunt as he throws himself from one death-defying situation to another, that is not surprise.
+In many ways, it is not the most spectacular of Casio G-Shocks, but given it is meant to be worn by Ethan Hunt as he throws himself from one death-defying situation to another, that is not a surprise.

 Casio G-Shock DW-6900 in Mission Impossible 2 (2000)